 WeWork Logo

-Designers have refined the WeWork logo, adding expressiveness to it.
+Designers have refined the WeWork logo, adding greater expressiveness.
 They chose the Garamond Serial font with less elongated but sharper serifs.
-The short spikes testify to the protection of the client’s personal space.
+The short spikes serve to protect the client’s personal space.
 Moreover, the glyphs have become narrower, as seen in the example of “w.”
-The distance between “we” and “work” is minimized – the same as between all the characters.
-Therefore, the inscription looks as if it’s a single word.
+The distance between “we” and “work” is minimized, the same as between all the characters.
+Therefore, the inscription appears to be a single word.

 Font and Colors

-The company prefers two color schemes in the corporate emblem: a black inscription on a white background and white on black.
+The company prefers two color schemes for the corporate emblem: black on white and white on black.
 Monochrome focuses on the important and doesn’t distract from work, emphasizing the business style and elegance hidden in simplicity.